AliasIO/Raphael.FreeTransform/README.md

 Removes handle and deletes all values set by the plugin.

-`updateHandle()`
+`updateHandles()`

-Updates handle to reflect the element's properties.
+Updates handles to reflect the element's transformations.